TalupulaSahithi/eLibrary-Management-System/README.md

-# 📚 Library Management System
+# 📚 eLibrary Management System

 A **Full Stack Web Application** built with **React (frontend)** and **Spring Boot (backend)**, integrated with **MySQL database**, providing a seamless experience for managing books, borrowing, reviews, and admin services.